IBM Cloud Docs

 • You can assign a DNS resolution binding to a hub VPC either by selecting it from a list of VPCs (if the hub VPC exists in the same account), or by entering the hub VPC cloud resource name (CRN) (if the hub VPC exists in another account).

-• If DNS-shared VPCs contain VPE gateways that conflict with the DNS hub VPEs or any of the VPEs shared with its existing DNS-shared VPCs, the DNS-shared VPC must disable the DNS resolution binding for that VPE, before it is created.
-You will have similar issues if you try to create a conflicting VPE after the DNS resolution binding is already created.
+• If DNS-shared VPCs contain VPE gateways that conflict with the hub VPC VPEs or any of the VPEs shared with its existing DNS-shared VPCs, the DNS-shared VPC must disable the DNS resolution binding for that VPE, before it is created.
+Similar issues occur if you try to create a conflicting VPE after the DNS resolution binding is created.

 • You cannot create more than one DNS resolution binding for a DNS-shared VPC.